xMedox/NeonEngine/README.md

 ## Changelog:

 **Physics:**
-- The engine now uses the LibGDX Bullet wrapper
+- The engine now uses the LibGDX Bullet wrapper(better performance and simulation quality)

 **Other:**
 - Renamed the setOrientation method in the SoundEngine class to setRotation